Step 5: How to create a portfolio website that impresses hiring managers

 2) Pick whichever theme fits your personality

-This part is entirely up to you and purely aesthetic.
+This part is entirely up to you and a purely aesthetic step as you create a portfolio website.
 You can choose whatever suits your style.
 Experiment if you’re not sure!
 You can always change these things later.

 3) Pick your homepage design